ibaucells/entailment_based_catalan_tc/README.md

 # Entailment-based Task Transfer for Catalan Text Classification in Small Data Regimes

-This is the repo for the paper "[*Entailment-based Task Transfer for Catalan Text Classification in Small Data Regimes*]", which will be published in the SEPLN 2023 Conference.
-It contains the essential code required for the experiments
+This is the repo for the paper "*Entailment-based Task Transfer for Catalan Text Classification in Small Data Regimes*", which will be published in the SEPLN 2023 Conference.
+It contains the essential code required for the experiments.

 ## 1. Code to reformulate a Text Classification (TC) dataset as entailment.